 - Acting in a Counsel team led by Garry Borland QC in a complex adjudication claim against one of a main contractor’s engineers arising out of a PFI roads scheme; and,

 - Junior to Hugh Saunders in a £2million claim relating to the defective design of a new £4million private residence.

 Ian has also settled pleadings in a range of matters, including actions against solicitors, surveyors, and financial practitioners, and regularly appears in his own right in the County Court.

 Given Ian’s background – he originally trained and worked as a journalist before spending five years at Liberty, the human rights organisation, in senior media and campaigns roles – he also has a strong interest in public law.

 During pupillage, meanwhile, Ian assisted in a variety of domestic and international disputes, including:

-- an application for a worldwide freezing injunction, arising out of a multi-million pound fraud;
+- An application for a worldwide freezing injunction, arising out of a multi-million pound fraud;

-- an advice on service out of the jurisdiction in a large multi-jurisdictional action for deceit;
+- An advice on service out of the jurisdiction in a large multi-jurisdictional action for deceit;

-- a UNCITRAL arbitration relating to a concession agreement in respect of an international airport;
+- A UNCITRAL arbitration relating to a concession agreement in respect of an international airport;

 Prior to commencing pupillage, Ian read law at Birkbeck, University of London, where he won the Prize for Outstanding Performance on the LLB, and at Balliol College, Oxford, where he was the 4 New Square Chambers Scholar and achieved a Distinction on the BCL.
 He subsequently completed the BPTC, for which he was awarded the Cunningham Scholarship by Middle Temple and an Excellence Award by BPP University, securing Outstanding grades in all three Advocacy modules and Commercial Dispute Resolution.